Thousands sign petitions to keep Amazon's Jeff Bezos from returning to Earth

-Amazon and Blue Origin founder Jeff Bezos is heading to space next month aboard Blue Origin's first crewed rocket to space.
-And some people wish the billionaire would just stay there.
+Amazon and Blue Origin founder Jeff Bezos is headed to space next month aboard Blue Origin's first crewed rocket to space, and some people wish the billionaire would just stay there.
 A humorous online petition with more than 20,000 signatures calls for Bezos to be denied reentry to Earth.

 The petition's wording is far from serious.